dotnet/docs/docs/machine-learning/how-to-guides/prepare-data-ml-net.md

 ## Work with text data

-Text data needs to be transformed into numbers before using it to build a machine learning model.
+Like categorical data, text data needs to be transformed into numerical features before using it to build a machine learning model.
 Visit the [transforms page](../resources/transforms.md) for a more detailed list and description of text transforms.

 Using data like the data below that has been loaded into an [`IDataView`](xref:Microsoft.ML.IDataView):